-3.1 Validation with simulated data
+Validation with simulated data

-In order to test the accuracy of SNPPar when performing homoplasic SNP detection, we simulated 120 sets of sequences based on substitution model parameters and phylogenetic trees estimated from real Mycobacterium tuberculosis (Mtb) SNP alignment data31.
-Note this SNP data had been filtered previously to mask repetitive regions of the genome.31 The data was divided into three subpopulations representing distinct epidemiological scenarios: (1) single lineage, single location (821 Mtb lineage 2 isolates from Ho Chi Minh City; HCMC L2); (2) single lineage, globally distributed (940 Mtb lineage 2 isolates; Global L2); and (3) species-wide, globally distributed (2965 isolates from lineages 1, 2 and 4; Global L124).
-Empirical parameters were extracted from 10 randomly sampled subsets of various sizes from each population (10%, 20%, 50% and 100% of isolates from each of HCMC L2 and Global L2; n=100, 500, 1,000 and 2,000 isolates from Global L124).
-For each subset, (i) the number of SNPs was recorded and used later to correct the number of SNPs generated by simulation; and (ii) a reference tree and GTR model parameter estimates (alpha, base mutation frequencies and nucleotide frequencies) were obtained by selecting the tree with the highest likelihood from a random sample of five trees estimated from the SNP alignment using RAxML v8.2.12 using a GTR+G model and ascertainment bias correction.
-SegGen v1.3.432 was used then used to simulate sequence evolution along these trees (see details in Supplementary Information and the SNPPar test GitHub repository).
+In order to test the accuracy of SNPPar when performing homoplasic SNP detection, we simulated 120 sets of sequences based on substitution model parameters and phylogenetic trees estimated from real Mycobacterium tuberculosis (Mtb) SNP alignment data [31].
+Note this SNP data had been filtered previously to mask repetitive regions of the genome [31].
+The data were divided into three subpopulations representing distinct epidemiological scenarios: (1) single lineage, single location (821 Mtb lineage 2 isolates from Ho Chi Minh City; HCMC L2); (2) single lineage, globally distributed (940 Mtb lineage 2 isolates; Global L2); and (3) species-wide, globally distributed (2965 isolates from lineages 1, 2 and 4; Global L124).
+Empirical parameters (i.e. number of SNPs and GTR model parameter estimates) were extracted from 10 randomly sampled subsets of various sizes from each population (10, 20, 50 and 100% of isolates from each of HCMC L2 and Global L2; n=100, 500, 1000 and 2000 isolates from Global L124).
+For each subset, (i) the number of SNPs was recorded and used later to correct the number of SNPs generated by simulation; and (ii) a reference tree and GTR model parameter estimates (alpha, base mutation frequencies and nucleotide frequencies) were obtained by selecting the tree with the highest likelihood from a random sample of five trees